-Here’s a quick thing about a SaaS buyer, in the initial stage of buying he will have to interact with multiple departments of your company like- sales team, tech team, support team etc via mail.
-It’s crucial that they all follow the same tonality that you have set ( you cannot have different tones for different departments).
-Let’s consider this, if the sales department has used a formal tone in the e-mail, the entire organization will have to follow the same ( It’ll look extremely unprofessional if different departments have different tones and might even confuse the buyers).
-The same has to be followed in the case of email signatures.
-There are multiple tools for signature management kindly use that.
+Here’s a quick thing about a SaaS buyer.
+In the initial stage of buying, he will have to interact with multiple departments of your company like- sales team, tech team, support team etc. via mail.
+It’s crucial that they all follow the same tonality that you have set (you cannot have unfamiliar tones for different departments).
+Let’s consider this: if the sales department has used a formal tone in the e-mail, the entire organization will have to follow the same (It’ll look extremely unprofessional if different departments have distinct tones and might even confuse the buyers).
+The same has to be followed with email signatures.
+There are multiple tools for signature management.
+Kindly use that.

 9. Stage-wise Email Content

 “Identify and act” is the right thing to do here, identify the stage of the lead in his customer journey and tailor the email in a way that takes them to the next level.
 You can monitor the sequence of mails and try to provide information in stages to prevent “information overload”.